Cloud Security Basics for Non-Technical Business Owners

 Misconfiguration

 Default settings are often insecure.
-Misconfiguration is the leading cause of cloud data breaches.
+Misconfiguration is the leading cause of cloud data breaches and costs organizations an average of $4.88M per incident.

 - S3 buckets or Azure storage containers set to public